 I live in Minnesota and have been hunting pheasants for years in South Dakota.
 I look forward to introducing my son to hunting and there is no better place in the world to do this than in South Dakota.-Austin from Minnesota

 Love the hunt; working the dogs is great fun for both me and the dogs.
 Look forward to my few days in South Dakota hunting the allusive pheasants.
 It’s time to bond with old classmates from the past.-Troy from Texas

 General Hunting Access

 South Dakota has a rich hunting heritage - one that includes lots of game and lots of places to hunt.
 For the past 15 years, the South Dakota Game, Fish, and Parks has been working hard to maintain that rich heritage by providing hunting access on privately owned lands.
 The department does this by contracting with landowners who have CRP or other valuable wildlife habitat.
 The landowner opens the land to unlimited, free public hunting, which is open to foot-traffic-only hunting, in exchange for a small payment and immunity from non-negligent liability.
 It has been a great program and currently has more than 900,000 acres enrolled.
-See the South Dakota Hunting Atlas for a list of these and other hunting areas.

 Game Production Area Public Hunting